 What to expect and key milestones

-“Between three and four months, your baby will begin to laugh and smile when he likes something, and will make sounds like ‘ah goo’ as he practices ‘talking’ to you and himself,” says Johnson.
+“Between three and four months, your baby will begin to laugh and smile when they like something, and will make sounds like ‘ah goo’ as they practice ‘talking’ to you and themselves,” says Johnson.

 At this time, babies increase their reaching and touching, using their eyes for guidance and their hands and mouths to learn by touch and taste.

-“Your baby can control his head position and is starting to move his body more by reaching, wriggling and rolling,” says Johnson.
+“Your baby can control their head position and is starting to move their body more by reaching, wriggling and rolling,” says Johnson.